 The new model will also provide evidence-based, culturally-safe, trauma-informed care that will build upon the strengths of the client and their family.

 The focus of the new model will also be on prevention, early intervention and harm reduction strategies in order to improve future outcomes.

 The new model will also create improved transitions for youth entering adult MHSU health services.

 Implementation is expected to begin in the community by fall 2017.

 This is not a cost-cutting exercise.
 This work is about better meeting the health needs of our clients and their families.

-Download a list of Vancouver clinics offering extended hours for child & youth mental health & substance use support services.
+List of Vancouver clinics offering extended hours for child & youth mental health & substance use support services.

 From March to July 2017, VCH held a consultation process with CYMHSU stakeholders to better understand the issues and hear ideas for how we could improve.
 Almost two-hundred people across Vancouver, including youth, parents/guardians, teachers, clinicians, partner organizations and our frontline staff attended.
 Stakeholder feedback was considered, along with current research and VCH’s own data, to develop the actions contained in the draft CYMHSU strategy.
 To learn more about the process and findings, download the CYMHSU public engagement report.